chiedozie013/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Numbers must be separated by a comma, followed by a space Numbers should be printed in order
-The first printed number should be the number passed to your function The last printed number should be 98
+The first printed number should be the number passed to your function The last printed number should be 98.

+(File 100-times_table.c) a function that prints the n times table, starting with 0.

+Prototype: void print_times_table(int n);
+If n is greater than 15 or less than 0 the function should not print anything
+Format: see example